Local Service Page

 For homeowners comparing bids, ask exactly what base depth, compaction method, and drainage details are included.
 Surface finishes can look similar on day one, but long-term performance depends on what is built below.
 In Ontario, freeze-thaw and seasonal moisture expose weak preparation quickly, especially around transitions and edges.

-If you want related scope in one plan, we can coordinate interlock patios, retaining walls, grading and drainage, concrete work, and sod restoration.
-You can also explore our problem and solution pages for issue-specific guidance before booking a quote.
+If you want related scope in one plan, we can coordinate interlock patios retaining walls grading and drainage concrete work and sod restoration.
+You can also explore our Waterdown landscaping page for broader local service context before booking a quote.

 How to Evaluate Contractors for This Work